Chart Color Schemes

 Ludmilla - The Narrows has limited levels of nearby infrastructure activity, ranking in the 3rdth percentile nationally

-Infrastructure changes significantly influence an area's performance.
-Six projects identified by AreaSearch are expected to impact this region.
+Changes to local infrastructure significantly impact an area's performance.
+Six projects have been identified by AreaSearch as potentially influencing the area.
 Notable projects include Darwin Desalination Plant, Darwin Mid Suburbs Area Plan, Intersection Upgrade - Dick Ward Drive and Fitzer Drive, Richardson Park Community Space.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.